RobertGedlek/petstore-tests-rest/README.md

 ```

 ### 5. Base Test Class (`BaseTest`)
 Uses `Lifecycle.PER_CLASS` to manage shared configuration.
-It initializes the API Client and Faker once, providing them to all inheriting test classes.
+It initializes the API Client once

 ### 6. Model First (Code Generation)
 Classes like `Pet`, `Tag`, `Category` are generated "on the fly" into the `build/generated` directory using OpenAPI Generator.
 This ensures the code is always consistent with the live API documentation.